microsoft/onnxruntime/onnxruntime/core/providers/webgpu/How_to_Write_WebGPU_EP_Kernel.md

 ## 6. Build and test

-use `build.bat --use_webgpu` to build the WebGPU EP.
+use `build.bat --use_webgpu --skip_tests` to build the WebGPU EP.
 For Release build, append `--config Release` or `--config RelWithDebInfo` to the command line.

 to test, find the "onnx_test_runner.exe" in your build folder. run it like:
 ```